A man wearing a hat sits at a table and talks to other people at the table.

 — Chris Finnecy, Managing Partner (Integrator™), TrellisPoint

 It’s not easy, but it is simple.
-Here are 5 points to establishing a strong Meeting Pulse:
+Here are five points to establishing a strong rhythm:

-By living these five principles, we’re creating a routine, something to build upon week after week.
-Truth is, the first few meetings aren’t always smooth; it takes some getting used to before you find a rhythm and buy-in to the discipline of how much time should be allocated to each agenda item.
+By living these five principles, you create a routine, something to build upon week after week.
+Truth is, the first few meetings aren’t always smooth.
+It takes some getting used to before you find a rhythm and buy-in to the discipline of how much time should be allocated to each agenda item.
 But once you’ve got a level of comfort with it, you’ll see the benefits in team health and communication.
-You’ll see how these meetings support Traction in a 90-Day World and you look forward to the weekly focus.
+You’ll see how these meetings support Traction and you start to actually look forward to the weekly focus time.

 The EOS Level 10 Meeting Agenda

-Here, we’ll outline the Level 10 Meeting 90-minute agenda and the duration for each component, and then we’ll go through each section in greater detail:
+Here, we’ll outline the Level 10 Meeting agenda and the duration for each component.
+Then we’ll go through each section in greater detail:

 • Scorecard: 5 minutes